chip-8/extensions/README.md

 * `DXY0`: Draws a 16x16 sprite like SUPER-CHIP does, but it does so even in low-resolution mode
 * `FX30`: Sets I to the address of large 10-byte font sprites for all the hexadecimal values from 0–F, not just 0–9 like SUPER-CHIP

+<h3 class="no_toc">Compatibility notes</h3>

+* Switching resolution mode erases the screen, like XO-CHIP dictates, but Octo does so even with SCHIP games.

 ## CHIP-8 Classic / Color